 Our customers have different needs and preferences regarding how they prefer to access information and learn.
 Your staff are just the same!

 For starters, we encourage you to think carefully about your channels and establish a variety of mediums.
 This will enable everyone to embrace the news and feel part of the conversation.
-As with marketing, it’s also very beneficial to reach your audience across different channels to reinforce the message even further.
+As with marketing, it’s also very beneficial to reach your audience across different channels to further reinforce the message.

 Some great channels to consider are: